maddymakesgames/Yui/README.md

 -------
 `run node bot.js` to run the bot.
-If you are using a linux server (and why wouldn't you) run `sudo apt get forever` to install forever. then run `forever start bot.js` to run bot.js forever.
+If you are using a linux server (and why wouldn't you) run `npm i -g forever` to install forever. then run `forever start bot.js` to run bot.js forever.